uptechteam/ios-cookbook/4-1-redux.md

 # Redux View Model

-We are not trying to port Redux on iOS, instead we applied core principles to our View Models.
+We are not trying to port Redux on iOS, instead, we applied core principles to our View Models.
 It helps us to scale complexity linearly and build even the most complicated screens with ease.

 ##### Redux Components in iOS

 ![](resources/redux_vm.png)

-Redux View Model constists of the following parts:
+Redux View Model consists of the following parts:

 1. **Actions** that are payloads of information that send data from your application to your store.
 You send them to the store using `store.dispatch()`.
 2. **Reducers** specify how the application's state changes in response to actions sent to the store.
 Remember that actions only describe _what_ happened, but don't describe _how_ the application's state changes.
 3. **Store** is an object that brings Actions and Reducers together.
 It provides a way to dispatch Actions and observe State changes.

-Let's take a more in-depth look on all of them.
+Let's take a more in-depth look at all of them.

 ## State

-State is a plain struct that holds only data that is required to render a view.
+The State is a plain struct that holds only data that is required to render a view.
-It doesn't meant to be exposed from view model to other architecture components anyhow and must be used by view model's parts only.
+It's not meant to be exposed from the view model to other architecture components anyhow and must be used by view model's parts only.

 ```swift
 struct TeamChatState {